 Opting Out of the Health and/or Dental Plan

-If you have comparable coverage through another insurance carrier (BlueCross, Great West Life, Manulife etc.) and you would like to opt-out of the benefits, you must fill out the waiver form and provide the NAITSA Service Hub (E-131) with confirmation of comparable coverage (benefit card, previous claims, letter from insurance company or employer etc.) before the given deadline date.
+i.
+If you have comparable coverage through another insurance carrier (BlueCross, Great West Life, Manulife etc.) and you would like to opt-out of the benefits, you must fill out the online waiver form with proof of comparable coverage before the given deadline date.

+ii.
 If you are a September start student, you cannot make changes to the plan in January.
-For instance, if you started in September and missed the opt-out deadline, you can not opt-out in January.
+For instance, if you started in September and missed the opt-out deadline, you cannot opt-out in January.

 Opting Out Online

 You may be selected and contacted for an online Opt Out audit of your coverage details.
-Please visit http://mystudentplan.ca/nait/en/terms-and-conditions for the Terms and Conditions regarding Online Opt Outs.
+Please visit mystudentplan.ca/nait/en/terms-and-conditions for the Terms and Conditions regarding Online Opt Outs.